Non-governmental organization: Negative outcomes

-According to Vijay Prashad, since the 1970s "the World Bank, under Robert McNamara, championed the NGO as an alternative to the state, leaving intact global and regional relations of power and production."
+The tax-exempt status of NGOs can result in the unintended consequence of negative value for society.

+Foreign influence

 NGOs have been accused of preserving imperialism (sometimes operating in a racialized manner in Third World countries), with a function similar to that of the clergy during the colonial era.
 Political philosopher Peter Hallward has called them an aristocratic form of politics, noting that ActionAid and Christian Aid "effectively condoned the [2004 US-backed] coup" against an elected government in Haiti and are the "humanitarian face of imperialism".
 Movements in the Global South (such as South Africa's Western Cape Anti-Eviction Campaign) have refused to work with NGOs, concerned that doing so would compromise their autonomy.
 NGOs have been accused of weakening people by allowing their funders to prioritize stability over social justice.

 They have been accused of being designed by, and used as extensions of, the foreign-policy instruments of some Western countries and groups of countries.
 Russian president Vladimir Putin made that accusation at the 43rd Munich Security Conference in 2007, saying that NGOs "are formally independent but they are purposefully financed and therefore under control".

 According to Michael Bond, "Most large NGOs, such as Oxfam, the Red Cross, Cafod and ActionAid, are striving to make their aid provision more sustainable.
 But some, mostly in the US, are still exporting the ideologies of their backers."